 Parents can contact Miss O’Brien for information, advice and guidance to help their children make informed and realistic decisions.

-Firefly resource pages are regularly updated for students to access, this can be found under Resources > Student > Careers.
+Firefly resource pages are accessible for students, and these can be found under Resources > Student > Careers.
 The Firefly pages include a range of information on work experience opportunities, university open and taster days, careers events, personal statement and CV templates, useful web links and more.

-A proportion of careers is covered across PSHEE lessons, during these lessons various research activities will be completed to enable students to gain knowledge on areas they will need to research and be prepared for.
-All of the careers related lessons, resources and activities have been reviewed along with some being carried out by our Careers Officer.
+A proportion of careers is covered across PSHEE lessons; during these lessons various research activities will be completed to enable students to gain knowledge on areas they will need to research and be prepared for.

 A variety of guest speakers for lessons and assemblies will be arranged throughout the academic year to help Year 12 and 13 prepare for their post-18 options.

 The School works very closely with external partners to provide students a wealth of support and information when making decisions in Sixth Form.